 The special e-visa can also be obtained for visiting Far East: Vladivostok, Khabarovsk, Buryatia (Ulan-Ude and the eastern shore of Baikal), Sakhalin, Kamchatka, Amur region and Zabaikalsky krai.

-This type of e-visa is only available to the citizens of mainly Asian countries, including China, Japan, India, North Korea, Turkey, Iran, as well as Algeria and Tunisia.
-The e-visa for Far East cannot be obtained by the EU, UK, or USA citizens.
+This type of e-visa is only available to the citizens of EU, Switzerland, Norway and some Asian countries, including Taiwan, Japan, India, Korea, Mexico, Turkey, Saudi Arabia, Singapore, Malaysia.
+The e-visa for Far East cannot be obtained by the UK or USA citizens.
 The e-visa is valid for 30 days during which you can enter the specific territory you selected when applying for your e-visa for maximum 8 days.
 You cannot travel to other Russian region on that visa and have to stay within the region that issued the visa for you.

 You can apply not earlier than 20 days and not later than 4 days before the start of the visa online on the Russian Ministry of Foreign Affairs website — evisa.kdmid.ru